26 Aug All About Betta Fish Tail Rot | Split Tail | Tail Biting

 Betta fry is usually treated with hormones and antibiotics and as they grow regular doses of antibiotics just won’t cut it anymore.

-As mentioned previously, our to go medication for any antibacterial disease is Kanaplex.
+As mentioned previously, our favorite pharmacy to buy antibiotics is antibioinc.com and to go medication for any antibacterial disease is Kanaplex.
 Their recommended dose has worked on about 95% of our Bettas but we have had cases in which infections didn’t disappear until we tripled their recommended dose.
 As you increment and complete each treatment, check for any signs of stress.